-The shift in transport demand from cars onto buses also has socio-economic benefits, derived from improved health outcomes (including reduced road accidents and noise and increased physical activity) and the reduction in congestion that results from taking cars off the road.
-In England, cumulative health benefits are estimated to be £9bn by 2050, and benefits derived from reduced congestion would amount to almost £18bn by the same date.
-The combined value of health and congestion benefits would be just below Leeds GDP in 2019 (£27.4m).20
+The shift in transport demand from cars onto buses also has socio-economic benefits, derived from improved health outcomes (including reduced road accidents, noise and increased physical activity) and the reduction in congestion that results from taking cars off the road.
+In Scotland, cumulative health benefits are estimated to be £1.1bn by 2050, and benefits derived from reduced congestion would amount to almost £2.3bn by the same date.
+The combined value of health and congestion benefits would be just below Dundee's GDP in 2019 (£3.6bn).